 Being a musician can be a wonderful profession, but it can also be a precarious way to earn a living.
 The lifestyle can be stressful, especially for freelancers.
 When things go wrong, life can quickly spiral out of control.
 We are here to stop that happening.

 When you come to us in a crisis, we want to help you to sustain your career and, if possible, get back to where you were before.
 If that’s not possible we may be able to help you adapt to your changed circumstances.
 By ‘crisis’ we mean an unexpected event, illness or accident that means that you cannot work, or work as much as before.

 Money is always important in a crisis and we can help with things like paying for therapy or medical treatment as well as making payments towards household bills and other living costs to help cope with not working.

 If we make a financial grant to you, we aim to do it within 10 days of receiving your completed application.
-In a real emergency we can respond within 24 hours.
-As crisis support usually relates to a short-term situation, our help would normally be for a maximum of six months.
+As crisis support usually relates to a short-term situation, our assistance would normally be in a short-term capacity.

 Visiting you at home

 We will usually visit you at home to make sure we understand your needs.
 Our team is trained to provide advice and support on specific issues, such as welfare rights.
-We may also be able to refer you to other sources of support, such as the Debt Advice Network or medical specialists.
+We may also be able to refer you to other sources of support, such as Step Change, Business Debt Line or medical specialists.